 The target audiences of this cPP are developers, CC consumers, system integrators, evaluators and schemes.

-Although the cPPs and SDs may contain minor editorial errors, cPPs are recognized as living documents and the iTCs are dedicated to ongoing updates and revisions.
-Please report any issues to the NDFW iTC.
+Although the cPP and SD may contain minor editorial errors, cPPs are recognized as living documents and the iTCs are dedicated to ongoing updates and revisions.
+Please report any issues to the ND iTC.

 Related Documents